How to Wash Your Car Utilizing Proper Methods

 - Do the lower parts of the car at the very end.
 We suggest using a separate mitt just for the lower 6 inches of the vehicle.

 - Dry the vehicle with a blower to remove excess water followed by a towel dry.
 Use microfiber towels from The Rag Company only – polyester blends will add swirl marks to your paint.

 - Always dry out your door and trunk jambs.

 - Rinse out your buckets and wash mitts after every use and wash them in the washing machine followed by dryer.
 Store them in a clean container so they are ready for the next wash.

 - Try to wash your car bi-weekly or at least once a month.

 - If you cannot perform this process yourself, seek help – contact us!

 The reason I try to enforce this with my clients is to protect not only their car, but also the investment they just made with me to perform a paint correction and ceramic coating.
 If you keep up with this method you should have little to no swirls by the end of the sealant or coatings life cycle.
 You will end up spending less money the next time the vehicle needs to be re-polished and a fresh layer of coating is applied.

-We are now a proud sponsor of Chicago Auto Club West!
-If you're looking to join an active, awesome, and friendly car club full of gear head enthusiasts, look no further than CACW.
+We are a proud sponsor of The Chicago Garage!
+If you're looking to join an active, awesome, and friendly car club full of gear head enthusiasts, look no further than TCG.